Stocks Pivot Points

 Pivot levels can be used in many different ways.
 Here are a few of the most common methods for utilizing them:

-Stocks Trend Direction: Combined with other Stocks Trading analysis techniques such as overbought/oversold oscillators, volatility measurements, etc., the central point may be useful in determining the general trending direction of the stock market.
-Trades are only taken in the direction of the Stocks trend.
+Stocks Trend Direction: Combined with other Stocks Trading analysis techniques such as overbought/oversold oscillators, volatility measurements, etc., the central point may be useful in determining the general trending direction of the market.
+Trades are only taken in direction of the Stocks trend.
 Buy trades occur only when the price is above the central point and sell stock trades occur only when the price is below the central pivot.

 Stocks Price Breakouts: In stocks price breakouts, a bullish buy signal occurs when the price breaks up through the central point or one of the resistance levels (typically Resistance 1).
 A short sell signal occurs when price breaks down through the central point or one of the support levels (typically Support 1).